[Poo-tee weet!]

 But that’s if your spacetime is flat

-It goes much slower, close to a massive body
+It goes much slower, near a massive body

 But I’ve no time to think about that

 (He anticipates the same question his opponent asks him every fortnight.
-His internal chant synchronises with each click she makes on the keyboard)
+He times his internal chant so it synchronises with each click she makes on the keyboard.)

 (Miss Lomass asks)